khalilouardini/MM_DREAM_Challenge/README.md

 - [For help, run: `mm_survival_analysis --help` in the commande line]]

-- Make sure you to replace `path/to/your/data` with your path, all the other options will be set to default.
-To reproduce the experiment with the **Random Forest** model, run:
+- To reproduce the experiment with the **Random Forest** model, run the following bash command. (make sure you to replace `path/to/your/data` with your path, all the other options will be set to default):

     `mm_survival_analysis --tpm_rna_filename path/to/your/data --count_rna_filename path/to/your/data. --clinical_filename path/to/your/data`